Table of Contents

 - Patch bare spots in the lawn and make sure the grass gets watered so it’s nice and green.

-- Remove branches that might be blocking windows, view sightlines, or giving the yard an overgrown look.
+- Remove branches that might be blocking windows, lake, mountain, or other nice view sight lines, or giving the yard an overgrown look.

-- Add some pretty potted flowers near the front door.
+- Add some pretty potted flowers near the front door, if seasonally appropriate.

 - Make sure the porch, deck, and walkways are washed and free of leaves.